What is MND?

 We fund research, improve care and provide support for people with MND, their families and carers

-calls were answered by our helpline MND Connect in 2023
+calls and emails were answered by our MND Connect helpline in 2024

 Read the latest news from across the Association